Tellusant/docs/articles-posts/consulting-firm-productivity.md

 ---
 # Consulting Firm Productivity
 *Dr. Staffan Canback*

+> I wrote this in March 2022.
+Then it was met with some interest.
+In November AI burst onto the scene with large language models.
+Since then, it seems like everybody believe they have found the weakness in MBB.

+> It is easy to be prescient with hindsight.
+I am proud that I identified the issue before CgatGPT arrived.

 There is a sad state of affairs at the large management consulting firms—MBB.¹ Not the quality of deliverables.
 The lack of productivity is the issue.